Home

 A bachelor at the age of about 25, in 1880, he resided with his parents on their farm in Lower Turkeyfoot.

-He entered into the rite of marriage with Jane "Jennie" Hartzell (1864-1951), a native of Kingwood and the daughter of Melchior and Anna "Annie" (Johnson) Hartzell.
-She was 16 years younger than her spouse.
+He entered into the rite of marriage with Jane "Jennie" Hartzell (1864-1951), a native of Kingwood and the daughter of Melchior and Anna "Annie" (Johnson) Hartzell of the family of Nicholas and Dorcas (Settle) Hartzell.
+She was 11 years younger than her spouse.

 The couple produced three known children -- George Russell Firestone, Samuel Melchi Firestone and Mary Firestone.